RyanChristian4427/tempest_depr/rocket-server/README.md

 ### Running

-To get the server running locally, I have provided a Docker Compose file.
+To get the server running locally, I have provided a Docker Compose file for the database and the CLI tool used to manage said database.
 From project root, run:

 ```
 docker-compose up --build -d